List chromatic numbers and singular compactness: Singular compactness

 As mentioned in the introduction, the invariant of list chromatic numbers does not satisfy singular compactness without further assumptions.
 One may wonder whether $\eta^\lambda<\mu$ for every $\eta<\mu$ is the optimal assumption for singular compactness.
 There is no much room for improving this assumption since $2^\omega=\mu$ already implies the failure of singular compactness with respect to the list chromatic number at $\mu$, and $\omega$ can be replaced by every strongly inaccessible cardinal $\kappa$.

-Pondering the possibility that $2^\lambda<\mu$ is insufficient for singular compactness at $\mu$ (with $\lambda$ as a parameter) we conclude from the above theorem that in such a case there must be $\eta<\mu$ so that $\eta^\lambda\geq\mu$.
-The following claim shows that the first such cardinal $\eta$ has some interesting properties.
+Pondering upon the possibility that $2^\lambda<\mu$ is insufficient for singular compactness at $\mu$ (with $\lambda$ as a parameter) we conclude from the above theorem that in such a case there must be $\eta<\mu$ so that $\eta^\lambda\geq\mu$.
+The following claim shows that this cardinal $\eta$ has some interesting properties.

 \begin{claim} Suppose that $2^\lambda<\mu, \mu$ is a singular cardinal and singular compactness for the list chromatic number fails at $\mu$ with respect to $\lambda$.
 Then there is a singular cardinal $\eta<\mu$ which satisfies $\cf(\eta)\leq\lambda, \eta^\lambda\geq\mu$ and $\theta<\eta\Rightarrow\theta^\lambda<\eta$. \end{claim}